 Who should get the vaccine?

-Right now, the vaccines are approved for adults (16 years and older for Pfizer; 18 years and older for both Moderna and AstraZeneca).
+Right now, vaccines are approved for those 12 years and older for Pfizer and 18 years and older for both Moderna and Johnson and Johnson).
 The CDC recommends that almost everyone should get the vaccine including pregnant patients and those with impaired immune systems.
 Talk to your health care provider about the vaccine if you have more questions.

 USACS National Director of Clinical Education Dr. Jestin Carlson explains who should receive the COVID-19 vaccine.